Have you experienced a traumatic event?

 Abandonment wounds are created or amplified

-Are you having physical reactions (e.g., heart pounding, trouble breathing, or sweating) when something reminded you of a stressful experience from the past?
+Physical reactions (e.g., heart pounding, trouble breathing, or sweating) when something reminds you of a stressful experience from the past

 Do you avoid activities or situations because they remind you of the past?